Kennisis Lake: Settlement

 The settlement on Lake Kennisis consisted of hard granite that was ill-suited for cultivation, causing few to stay as permanent residents.
 In addition to the agricultural difficulties brought upon by the land was the lack of proper roads for access to the townships in the area.
-Although the Bobcaygeon Road, which ran near Minden, and Peterson Road, which ran east from the village of Muskoka Falls near Bracebridge, were available for travel, both road were virtually impassable much of year in the early days.
+Although the Bobcaygeon Road, which ran near Minden, and Peterson Road, which ran east from the village of Muskoka Falls near Bracebridge, were available for travel, both roads were virtually impassable much of the year in the early days.
 By the 1930s, a deal was made by the C.L. & C.E. to have another road constructed from Haliburton Village to Eagle Lake and Redstone.
-However, it was not until the completion of the road from West Guilford in the 1940s that the area was able to become a vacation property that attracted many people.
-Later in 1964, the Department of Highways map showed a road along the southern shore of Lake Kennisis and on the northern shore to the Narrow between Big and Little Kennisis.
-By the first decade of the 21st century, a large number of cottages along the two lakes were built as roads improves and dependable snow clearing made it possible for retirees to live in comfort and security all year long.
+However, it was only in the completion of the road from West Guilford in the 1940s that the area became a vacation property that attracted many people.
+Later in 1964, the Department of Highways map showed a road along the southern shore of Lake Kennisis and on the northern coast to the Narrow between Big and Little Kennisis.
+By the first decade of the 21st century, a large number of cottages along the two lakes were built as roads improved and dependable snow clearing made it possible for retirees to live in comfort and security all year long.

 Kennisis Lake Cottage Owner’s Association (KLCOA)

-The Kennisis Lake Cottage Owner’s Association (KLCOA) is a non-profit organization that is committed to contribute and provide the best services to its members, cottagers, and its visitors.
+The Kennisis Lake Cottage Owner’s Association (KLCOA) is a non-profit organization committed to contributing and providing the best services to its members, cottagers, and visitors.
 The organization sponsors and conducts many activities for cottagers of all ages during the summer.
-KLCOA does not operate on a loan, mortgage or any other kind of debt to run its affairs.
+KLCOA does not operate on a loan, mortgage or any other debt to run its affairs.